The Office of Compline

 A beloved Seattle institution since 1956, the all-male Compline Choir sings the last monastic office of the day every Sunday at 9:30 p.m.
 When the cathedral building is open, hundreds pack the nave each week for this meditative service, while thousands more listen to the broadcast on KING-FM, 98.1, streaming online at king.org, or via the podcast.

-During the closure of the cathedral building, the office is chanted by a quartet of singers, appropriately distanced.
+The service will remain closed to the public until Phase 4, but live broadcasts continue uninterrupted each week on KING 98.1 FM, or streaming at king.org, and as a podcast.
+The office is chanted by a quartet of singers, appropriately distanced.
 The service is sometimes livestreamed—video of recent services may be seen below.
 More information can be found at complinechoir.org.

 The Order of Service for the office of Compline as it is sung at Saint Mark's—the so-called "Seattle Rite"—may be seenhere.